Having a baby in Japan: How much does it cost

 Also, if the car you’re buying is classed as ‘seriously damaged’ (i.e it cannot be repaired and will need to be written off) then you won’t be able to register it in the UK.¹

-Here’s how to import a car from Japan to the UK:
+Here’s a quick overview of steps to import cars from Japan to the UK:

 Now, let’s delve a bit deeper into these different steps, as it can be a slightly complicated process.